-Compared to the rest of the Metro Detroit market, the Harper Woods submarket has less expensive rates, so you should have no trouble finding a great deal in this depreciated submarket.
+Compared to the rest of the Metro Detroit market, the Harper Woods submarket has lower rates, so you should have no trouble finding a great deal in this undervalued region.

-In the last 90 days, 0 listings have been posted online, which means new availabilities are probably going fast.
+In the last 90 days, 0 listings have been made available, which means leases are probably leasing quickly.
 You'll want to be prepared to tour spaces as quick as possible.
 About Inf% of the listings in the Harper Woods are subleases, so you might be able to sign a shorter term by taking over a previous lease.
-There aren't many listings below 2,000 square feet available, so finding a space for a small business might be tough.
+There aren't many listings below 2,000 square feet on the market, so finding a space for a small business might be tough.

-Even though the median size is 3,150 sqft, there are still 0 office spaces below 2,000 sqft.
-Most properties in this area are close to 1 stories.
-Most buildings in this region were built in 1956 and are Class B.
+Even though the median size is 3,150 sqft, there are still 0 listings below 2,000 sqft.
+Most properties in this market are approximately 1 stories.
+Most buildings in this area were built in 1956 and are Class B.